dominikhei/aws-lambda-analyzer/README.md

 ```

 ### Region Configuration
 When creating your client, you can specify the AWS region and other options via [ConfigOptions](./sdk/types/types.go#L42-L47).
-The client will operate in either:
+The client will look for functions in either:

 - The default region from your AWS credentials/profile
 - A specific region you specify in the configuration